 A decent number of people are asking why their cat is shaking his/her back legs when walking.
 I’d like to try and answer this question because I have seen this myself with my cat.
-My late lady cat did it occasionally and on every occasion it was because there was something on her paw that probably irritated her slightly.
+My late lady cat did it occasionally and every time it was because there was something on her paw that probably irritated her slightly.
+Moving forward, today 17 May 2020, my male cat, Gabriel, came in from the outside shaking his left hind leg when walking.
+It smelt as if some pine sap was on his paw.
+He was instinctively trying to shake if off.
+Just now, at 12:40 GMT, my cat was shaking his right hind leg because a bit of paper was stuck to his paw.
+This is the default reason in my view.
+It happens when drinking water from a bowl it might be because there is some water on their paw.

 Or, she was simply irritated and this emotion was expressed by shaking her hind leg.
-I have also seen my current cat do this when he has had enough food and wants to stop.
-On this ocassions it is body language saying ‘I’ve had enough of that’.
+I have also seen my current cat do this when he has had enough food and wants to stop (an emotional response therefore).
+On this occasion it was body language saying ‘I’ve had enough of that’.

-So, for example she may have stepped in some water which annoyed her or something else; it could be anything or nothing – perhaps she didn’t like the food offered.
-Something may have become lodged in between her toes for example.
+So, for example, she may have stepped in some water which annoyed her or it could be something else; it could be anything or nothing – perhaps she didn’t like the food offered.
+Something may have become lodged in between her toes.
 Therefore, perhaps the most obvious and most common reasons why a cat shakes her back leg or legs is because (a) she has stepped into something or something is stuck to her leg or paw or (b) it is body language saying ‘that’s enough’ while walking away.
-These are the innocent, non-health related reasons and probably accounts for 95% of the cases.
+These are the innocent, non-health related reasons and they probably account for 95% of the cases.

 What about the potential health reasons for this?
 It seems to me that the most likely reason would be neurological.
 You could argue that 90% of the time the cause will be to do with the nerves which control the leg muscles of the cat.
 When we talk of neurological problems which results in what could be described as twitching, poisoning comes readily to my mind.